bhear005/bhear005/README.md

 ## Hello! 👋
 - My name is Brendan
+- This is my ODU student account.
+- Class of 2024 B.S.
+Computer Science.
-- I'm fimiliar with C++, Java, and Python.
+- I'm fimiliar with C++, Java, JavaScript, and Python.
 - 🌱 I’m currently learning Rust.

 <!--